deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

+learnconvdec

+We've seen why

 ### Recurrent Neural Network

-Okay now let’s look at the Reccurent Neural Network architecture — (RNN in short) is a good neural architecture for sequential mappings with memory.
+Now let's look at the <em>Reccurent Neural Network</em> (RNN) architecture.
+RNN is a neural architecture that's well suited for sequential mappings with memory.

 The way it works is there is a hidden state h evolving through time.
 The hidden state keeps some information about the current and all the past inputs.
 The hidden state is updated as a function of previous hidden state and the input at the time.
 Then the output is another function of the hidden state at time i.